angulardart/site-angulardart/src/angular/guide/template-syntax.md

 which is bound to the `currentHero` of the parent component.

 Switch directives work as well with native elements and web components too.
-For example, you could replace the `<confused-hero>` switch case with the following.
+For example, you can replace the `<confused-hero>` switch case with the following.

 <?code-excerpt "lib/app_component.html (NgSwitch-div)"?>
 ```